Kong/docs.konghq.com/app/konnect/org-management/audit-logging/index.md

 ## Setting up audit logging in Konnect

-Konnect supports webhooks to the following SIEM vendors:
-- Microsoft Azure Sentinel
-- Splunk Enterprise Security
-- IBM QRadar
-- ArcSight
-- LogRhythm

 Konnect administrators can track streams of security events and operational changes per organization.
-You can do this by [setting up a webhook](/konnect/api/organization-settings/audit-logging/) to send data to the service.
+You can do this by [setting up a webhook](/konnect/api/organization-settings/audit-logging/) to send data to any log collection service that supports [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm).

 Audit logging webhooks must be configured using the [Organization Settings API](https://developer.konghq.com/spec/e46e7742-befb-49b1-9bf1-7cbe477ab818/d36126ee-ab8d-47b2-960f-5703da22cced).
 Only Konnect organization administrators can configure and view audit log webhooks.